Warren Farrell

-Early life
+Early life and education

 Farrell was born on June 26, 1943.
 He is the eldest of three children born to an accountant father and a mother who struggled with her role as a housewife.
 His mother suffered from depression, particularly when she was not working, and died age 48 after a fall.
 He grew up in New Jersey, but spent time in Europe as a teenager, which taught him to challenge orthodoxies and to listen to others.
 Farrell graduated from Midland Park High School in New Jersey in 1961.

-Farrell received a B.A. from Montclair State University in social sciences in 1965.
+Farrell received a B.A. degree in social sciences from Montclair State University in 1965.
 As a college student, Farrell was a national vice-president of the Student-National Education Association, leading President Lyndon B. Johnson to invite him to the White House Conference on Education.

 When he was a junior, Farrell met his first wife Ursula ("Ursie") at a convention.
 He encouraged her to speak up as she had stage fright, and the couple married in 1966.
-The same year, Farrell received an M.A. from the University of California, Los Angeles in political science.
+The same year, he received an M.A. in political science from the University of California, Los Angeles.

+Farrell obtained a Ph.D. degree, also in political science, from the New York University Graduate School of Arts and Science in 1974; his dissertation topic was "The political potential of the women's liberation movement as indicated by its effectiveness in changing men's attitude".